24 Aug Beginning of Year Checklist for Atlas System Admins

 3. The art of tidying up – adjust your course assignments

 Tidy up your Atlas system by adding new courses and removing ones that aren’t being taught in the current academic year.
 When you delete material, you don’t have to worry about losing it forever.
 Deleted courses are saved in your Admin recycle bin, and can be restored at any time.
 Additionally, a copy of all courses from previous years is accessible to teachers through your curriculum archive.

 Removing old courses isn’t the only step to ensuring you have a tidy Atlas system.
 This is also the time to ensure that your courses are assigned to the correct teachers, and to add or remove teachers from courses as needed.

 4. Changing of the guard – remove old faculty members

 Keep your Atlas system from getting cluttered with old accounts!
 The start of a new school year is the perfect time to remove old faculty members from your system.
 This can be done in the Admin tab, under Teachers and Privileges.
+Don’t worry, removing teachers does NOT remove their course or maps!
+Simply reassign the maps to an incoming teacher.
 Do you have some teachers that want to take their curriculum maps with them when they leave?
 It’s easy to export your Atlas curriculum as a PDF or as a Word document.

 5. Get new (and old) faculty up to speed!